 Chapter Two : “Shadows of the Apocalypse”

 Starting some months into the new year (TR 1050), the adventurers became concerned by rumors of a great dragon awakening in the northern territory, and journeyed north into the ruins of the ancient dwarf citadel of Droskar’s Crucible.
 Within they encountered a sect of fire-worshiping creatures trying to open a fire node in its depths, and seized several valuable relics from their grasp, and stopping their plans.
-Meanwhile various creatures of the First World and the Shadowfell began to appear and swear allegiance to the new Wyldfae Court, the Court of Thorns, many claiming to be fleeing something best not spoken.
+Meanwhile various creatures of the First World and the Shadowfell began to appear and swear allegiance to the new Wyldfae Court, the Court of Thorns and Roses, many claiming to be fleeing something best not spoken.
 Ancient secrets long hidden in the village of Thornkeep, lead the adventurers to hunting a so-called “Dream Thief” into the Shadowfell through a sputtering portal to this realm; they manage to defeat her allies, and an unknown force guarding the ruins of the Corruptor’s temple in the Shadowfell, Eliseera Applewarden herself managed to flee into the depths of the Shadowfell, hopefully never to be seen again.

 Chapter Three : “Thieves of Dawn”